To broaden your experience, spend some time visiting the following websites.

 John D. Calandra Italian American Institute of Queens College brings together information about activities and initiatives in the Italian American community, especially in the New York City area.

 Italia Seattle spreads information among the Italian community in Seattle, Washington.

-ITALIAMERICA - Italian Cultural Organization is a site which honors our families who emigrated to the Americas from Southern Italy and Sicily.
+ITALIAMERICA - Italian Cultural Organization is a site which honors families who emigrated to the Americas from Southern Italy and Sicily.
 Dedicated to preserving the language and culture of our immigrants and their families all over the world.

 Italians in the World is a web portal with links to more than 2500 websites relating to international Italian subject matter.

 Places to Visit in the United States (of special interest to Italian-Americans)

 Enrico Caruso Museum in Brooklyn, NY.
 The official website of the Enrico Caruso Museum of America, established by Cavaliere Ufficiale Aldo Mancusi to honor the world's greatest tenor.

 The Italian American Museum in New York City, NY.

 Museo Italo-Americano The Italian American Museum in San Francisco.